 In 2019, 32 teams from all States and ACT competed in 4 Divisions of Over 60’s and 3 Divisions of Over 70’s cricket.
 Victoria’s streak of 3 consecutive Championship wins came to an end in 2019 with South Australia taking honours for the first time.

-In just it’s third season, Victoria now fields 40 teams in a domestic Over 50s competition, In March 2018, Victoria entered 5 teams in the inaugural Over 50s Australian Championships in Orange NSW taking home the trophy as the best team in Division 1.
+In just it’s third season, Victoria fielded 40 teams in a domestic Over 50s competition, In March 2018, Victoria entered 5 teams in the inaugural Over 50s Australian Championships in Orange NSW winning the trophy as the best team in Division 1.
 Late 2018 saw Australia competing against 7 other Nations winning the inaugural Over 50s World Cup in Sydney.
+The second World Cup in Cape Town South Africa was abandoned half way through as a result of the COVID 19 world wide health crisis

 The Best of the Best from veteran cricketers now have the opportunity to play for Australia, don the Baggy Green and be part of an Ashes tour.
 Since 2011 Australian O60s and O70s teams have competed against England in a series of ODI’s at home and overseas in the Battle for the Grey and Silver Ashes.
 For others, there’s the chance to tour twice a year to all parts of the cricketing world.